 Make sure that Virtualization/AMD-V is supported by your CPU and is enabled in your BIOS.
 Modern CPUs will definitely support this, but if you have an older CPU, you may want to double check.

 Your CPU also needs to support the SSE4.1 instruction set in order to run macOS Sierra and newer.
 Modern CPUs will also support this.
 If you have an older CPU, again you should double check.
 You can use CPU-Z to check these if you're not sure.

 Due to VMware's graphics acceleration not being compatible with macOS, you will not have any graphics acceleration in your virtual machine.
 Things like the Launchpad will be extremely laggy, the Dock will be opaque and the virtual machine will not have multiple monitor support.
 That means that apps like Final Cut Pro will not work at all on this.

-The Mac App Store will not work straightaway.
+The Mac App Store does work, but it will not work straightaway.
 You will need to do some tweaking to the virtual machine, which you can find in the "Post Installation Tweaks" page.

 Do not update you virtual machine.
-The AMD kernel is only built for 10.14.3 and you will break your virtual machine if you update it.
+The AMD kernel is only built for 10.15.0 and you will break your virtual machine if you update it.